Worsak Kanok-Nukulchai

-Worsak Kanok-Nukulchai is a Thai structural engineer and university administrator, currently serving as Executive Director of the Chulalongkorn School of Integrated Innovation at Chulalongkorn University.
-Kanok-Nukulchai served as the President of the Asian Institute of Technology (AIT) from 2014 to 2018, the first Thai national and alumnus to become AIT's president.
-He is a Royal Scholar of the Royal Society of Thailand.
+Worsak Kanok-Nukulchai is a Thai structural engineer, university administrator and Professor Emeritus at the Asian Institute of Technology.
+He served as Founding Executive Director of the Chulalongkorn School of Integrated Innovation at Chulalongkorn University, and President of the Asian Institute of Technology (AIT) from 2014 to 2018, becoming the first Thai national and alumnus to become AIT's president.